- Senior School

 Details on the co-educational Senior School

-Will the classes be mixed, or separate?
+Are the classes mixed, or separate?

 Why are the numbers so small?
 Why not completely integrate the Senior School?